 Why not just remodel?

-The Burke’s 16 million objects of local and global significance are severely compressed in spaces that lack environmental controls and put them at risk.
-Since the early 1990s, the Burke has tried to solve its serious building issues, exploring remodeling and expanding the current facility.
+The Burke’s 16 million objects of local and global significance were severely compressed in spaces that lack environmental controls and put them at risk in the former facility.
+Since the early 1990s, the Burke has tried to solve its serious building issues, exploring remodeling and expanding.
 However, it has become clear these options are either infeasible or the expense is disproportionate to the impact.

-Once the New Burke is complete and all the objects have been moved to the new building, the existing museum will be demolished to make room for the new courtyard/parking area.
+After moving all of the objects into the new Burke Museum, the former facility was demolished to make room for the new multi-use courtyard/parking area.

 What about the trees?